hannah-scott/hd-dn/md/books/fiction/terminal_boredom_(in_progress).md

 they've created is cold, and harsh, and nihilistic, and when the narrator is sent to cryosleep they decline to share consciousness, thinking people will be happier without them around.

+### Night Picnic

+A family of monsters live as humans in the ruins of an abandoned city.
+They try to find answers to the question of their existence in the symbols and history of humanity.
+This structure and routine holds back a deep fear, an indolence, and a terrible power.